Hack4Dev/galaxy-cluster/README.md

-# Classification/clustering of galaxies using supervised and unsupervised learning.
+# Classification of galaxies.

 #### Status: in progress

 ## Description

-Welcome to the galaxy hackathon project!
+Welcome to the Galaxy Hackathon project!
 This project includes the following tutorials:

 - *Tutorial 1* : Data Preprocessing
 - *Tutorial 2* : Automatic Feature Extraction/Engineering